 Can’t find goji berries?
 You can use dried cranberries.

 I used agave syrup because that’s what we had on hand but you can certainly use honey or maple syrup.

 The whole idea is to craft the perfect breakfast cookie for you.
 Just follow the ratios and you should be fine.

 Watch the how-to video

 And it’s really simple to make – no mixer, no food processor, just a bowl and a baking sheet.
-See how it’s done by clicking the video below.
+See how it’s done by watching the video.

 Hope you enjoy these superfood breakfast cookies!

 - ½ cup goji berries (see note 1)

 - ¼ cup pumpkin seeds